 Machinery and equipment used in manufacturing.
 The exemption of machinery and equipment used exclusively and directly in the manufacturing process reduces the property tax burden on manufacturers.
-For the 2017-18 tax year, \$1.78 billion of manufacturing machinery and equipment was taxable.
-This taxable equipment consisted of property that was not used exclusively and directly in the manufacturing process (such as office equipment and furniture).
+For the 2019-20 tax year, \$2.02 billion of manufacturing machinery and equipment was taxable.
+This taxable equipment consisted of property that was not used exclusively and directly in the manufacturing process.
 Based on historic experience, it is estimated that between 7% to 15% of all manufacturing machinery and equipment is taxable.
-Using a mid-range figure of 11%, the department estimates that about \$16.22 billion of manufacturing machinery and equipment is currently exempt from taxation.
+Using a mid-range figure of 11%, the department estimates that about \$18.40 billion of manufacturing machinery and equipment is currently exempt from taxation.

 Waste Treatment Facilities.
 All land, land improvements, buildings, and machinery used exclusively and directly to remove, store, or cause a physical or chemical change in industrial waste or air contaminants for the purpose of reducing or eliminating pollution of the air or waters of the state are exempt from property taxation.
 The exemption is available to utilities, commercial businesses, and manufacturers.
 Information on the amount of such property owned by utilities and commercial businesses is not available.
 The last year for which data are available for manufacturers is 2001 (the last year DOR approval was required in order for the property to be exempt).
 In that year, about \$2.40 billion was exempt.
-If this figure is adjusted by the percentage change in the state total equalized value of manufacturing property (both real and personal) for the period from 2001 to 2017 (an increase of 35.08%), the estimated value of exempt manufacturing waste treatment property is about \$3.24 billion.
+If this figure is adjusted by the percentage change in the state total equalized value of manufacturing property (both real and personal) for the period from 2001 to 2019 (an increase of 47.99%), the estimated value of exempt manufacturing waste treatment property is about \$3.55 billion.

 Computer Equipment.
 Wisconsin provides property tax exemptions for computer equipment except for copiers, custom software, equipment with embedded computerized components, and telephone systems.
-Payments are made to local governments to compensate for the lost tax base.
-The payments are based upon value of this exempt property.
-For the payments related to the 2017-18 property tax year, about \$3.75 billion in computer equipment was exempt, and the state paid \$91.25 million was paid to local governments.
-Beginning in 2017, the values for exempt computer equipment will no longer be reported.
+Local governments are reimbursed a fixed amount of \$98.04 million to compensate for the lost tax base.
+The payments are based on the 2017-18 property value (\$3.75 billion) plus inflation adjustments for 2018 and 2019.
+2017-18 was the last year values for exempt computer equipment were reported.
+Based on a historical growth rate of 2.44% and the last year of reported values, the 2019-20 tax exemption is estimated at \$4.03 billion.